 Preliminary data show that in 2020, GHSC-PSM procured approximately 10 million VL patient tests and generated around \$20.5 million in savings from lower prices negotiated with the three suppliers under the global RFP.
-The project worked with USAID, CDC, and the laboratory TWGs in the first wave of countries that participated in the RFP to renew annual global and country-level volume commitments with the VL suppliers for FY 2021.
+The project worked with USAID, CDC, and the laboratory TWGs in the first wave of countries that participated in the RFP to renew annual global and countrylevel volume commitments with the VL suppliers for FY 2021.
 Establishing higher commitment levels can enable GHSC-PSM to negotiate even lower prices per patient test in FY 2021.

-VL and EID suppliers have continued submitting their quarterly and monthly KPI reports on instrument servicing, uptime, test failure rates, and supply chain indicators.
-To conduct the KPI reports and procurement activities with greater continuity and efficiency, GHSC-PSM and USAID worked to equip the first wave of PEPFAR countries that participated in the global RFP for VL and EID with instrument internet connectivity, laboratory information management system integration, and remote monitoring capabilities.
+VL and EID suppliers have continued submitting their quarterly and monthly KPI reports on instrument servicing, uptime, test failure rates, and supply chain indicators.To conduct the KPI reports and procurement activities with greater continuity and efficiency, GHSC-PSM and USAID worked to equip the first wave of PEPFAR countries that participated in the global RFP for VL and EID with instrument internet connectivity, laboratory information management system integration, and remote monitoring capabilities.
 With the FY 2020 deployment of networking equipment in most first-wave countries, GHSC-PSM and partners will prioritize FY 2021 activities to develop and drive adoption of software applications that help reduce waste, avoid stockouts, and assist overallVL contract management.

-Data-sharing agreements were signed by the ministries of health of Mozambique and Nigeria, which set a tangible precedent of health data sharing among USAID, CDC, and Department of Defense-supported HIV programs and beneficiary countries.
+A data-sharing agreement was signed with the Ministry of Health in Nigeria, which set a tangible precedent of health data sharing among USAID, CDC, and Department of Defense-supported HIV programs and beneficiary countries.